rafsanahmad/Android-MVVM-News-App/README.md

 `MainViewModel.kt`

-Used for fetching today's news, searching news & update livedata.
+Used for fetching today's news, searching news & update states.
 Also send out the status of the network call like Loading, Success, Error using `sealed` class.

 The `ViewModel` also responsible for pagination of data using page count.